splunk/splunk-javascript-logging/README.md

 ## License

-The Splunk JavaScript Software Development Kit is licensed under the Apache License 2.0.
+The Splunk Logging Library for JavaScript is licensed under the Apache License 2.0.
 Details can be found in the LICENSE file.